COVID-19 FAQs: Care at LVHN

 If you think you have COVID-19 or may have been exposed to someone who does, stay home.
 Lehigh Valley Health Network (LVHN) is providing COVID-19 screenings online and by phone.
 You can:

-- Complete an E-Visit (email visit with a provider) by visiting MyLVHN.org (scroll to Quick Links) or your MyLVHN app (press E-Visit icon).
+- Complete an E-Visit (detailed questionnaire visit submitted to a provider) by visiting MyLVHN.org or your MyLVHN app.
+Tap on the menu, then select “E-Visits".

 We want to screen you via these technologies so that you receive guidance about testing and next steps without leaving your home.